la2050/challenge/_2021/connect/conscious-kids-project.md

   student participation in yoga classes.
 Our vision for success is to reach 100 SPED students at elementary schools in Los Angeles and inform a toolkit resource for yoga educators, teachers, SPED students and their families.
-Approximately how many people will be directly impacted by this proposal?: '350' Approximately how many people will be indirectly impacted by this proposal?: '2500' Please describe the broader impact of your proposal.: >- The latest research across medical, psychological, and educational fields show that children can get life-changing benefits from yoga.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '350' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '2500' Describe how Los Angeles County will be different if your work is successful.: >- The latest research across medical, psychological, and educational fields show that children can get life-changing benefits from yoga.
 These benefits support physical and emotional awareness and well-being in dynamic ways unique to